karlpokus/mongo-manager/README.md

 # mongo-manager
-Shell scripts for managing replica sets, clusters
+Shell scripts for managing replica sets, clusters.
+Clone to `home/` for filepaths to work.

 # Ops